 I want all of my client’s financial information to be perfectly correct; no need for them to pay for extra hours because I just couldn’t let that $0.10 error go.

 The other reason has to do with applications my clients might need.
-I include the cost of QuickBooks Online in all of my services because I want my clients to have the best possible version of an app for their business, and I want them to have it without fretting about the cost of any of it.”
-(Read more about pricing your services.)
+I include the cost of QuickBooks Online in all of my services because I want my clients to have the best possible version of an app for their business.
+I want them to have it without fretting about the cost of any of it.”

 Pricing for ecommerce businesses